ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---
+Q.

-11. 1. **True or false**: Training an ensemble of a single monolithic architecture results in lower model diversity and possibly decreased model prediction accuracy.
+1. **True or false**: Training an ensemble of a single monolithic architecture results in lower model diversity and possibly decreased model prediction accuracy.
 2. **True or false**: The generalization accuracy of an ensemble increases with the number of well-trained models it consists of.
 3. **True or false**: Bootstrap aggregation (or bagging), refers to a process wherein a CNN ensemble is being trained using a random subset of the training corpus.
 4. **True or false**: Bagging assumes that if the single predictor shave independent errors, then a majority vote of their outputs should be better than the individual predictions.

 <details><summary><b>Answer</b></summary>